OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 SnowpackStatisticsByBasin_XXXX.csv file is updated with a new row of statistics.

 An example of a SnowpackStatisticsByBasin_XXXX.csv file is shown below.
-You can see that the dates, January 1st through January 5th, 2017, have been processed by the SNODAS tools.
+You can see that the dates, January 1st through January 5th, 2017, have been processed by the SNODAS Tools.
 The red circle shows that all values under the Local_ID column (the watershed basin ID) are equivalent.
 Right-click on the image and click *Open image in new tab* to see a larger view.

 ![statsByBasin](file-structure-images/statsbybasin.png)